 As indicated above, South Dublin County has strategic long term development potential within the Strategic Development Zones (SDZs) and zoned regeneration areas.
-The SDAs also include the Strategic Residential Reserve Lands.
 These areas provide a strategic quantum of development for South Dublin along existing and planned rail corridors which are identified as key residential and employment growth areas within the Metropolitan Area Strategic Plan.
-Table 8 below illustrates the overall unit capacity of these lands from 2022:
+Table 8 below illustrates the full capacity of these lands: